jorisroovers/systems-playground/kubernetes/README.md

 kubectl describe service hello-web kubectl describe service web-from-file

-# Since this is running locally, minikube needs to do some vodoo with networking.
+# Since this is running locally, minikube needs to do some voodoo with networking.
 To actually query the URL, do this:
 curl $(minikube service hello-web --url) curl $(minikube service web-from-file --url)
 # Should return: "This is the index page!"